 LEGADs may deploy in a variety of roles, including as an advisor to a New Zealand commander for a specific mission, or as part of an international headquarters, such as ISAF.
-LEGADs are expected to be able to prepare and advise their commanders on all relevant legal matters that may arise during the deployment including, but not limited to:
+LEGADs are expected to be able to prepare and advise their commanders on all relevant legal matters that may arise during the deployment including.

 Career progression and training

 Following successful completion of the Specialist Officer Induction Course (SOIC), you will typically be promoted to Lieutenant and posted to one of the Defence Force’s legal offices for on the job training as a military lawyer.
 These offices are currently located in Auckland, Waiouru, Palmerston North, Wellington and Burnham.
 You can expect to be posted to other junior appointments in other Defence Force establishments in the early stages of your career.
 You will be promoted to Captain upon completion of all relevant courses and necessary time in rank.
 There may be opportunities for operational deployments around the world, and exchanges with other Military Forces including in the UK, Canada and Australia.

 Initial training begins in early January.
 Attendees at this training will be a mixture of Regular Force General List Officer Cadets, Regular Force Special List Officer Cadets, and Reserve Force Special List Officer Cadets.

 The training will be split into three modules and attendance at Modules One, Two and Three is required for all Regular Force Officer Cadets.
 Reserve Force Special List Officer Cadets must attend Modules One and Three; this can be in the same year or in consecutive years.

 Module One: 9 January - 4 February

 Module Two: 4 February - 4 March

 - Military Unarmed Combat